needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 <a name="advanced"></a>
 ### Advanced button

 The **Advanced** button opens a drop-down menu that allows you to show preview packages.
-Preview package are not verified to work with Unity and might be unstable.
-They are not not supported in production environments.
+Preview packages are not verified to work with Unity and might be unstable.
+They are not supported in production environments.

 To show the preview packages that are available, click the **Advanced** button, then click the **Show preview packages** menu item.